My Dad’s Easiest-Ever Chocolate Fudge

 Instructions

-Add 2 cups granulated sugar, 1/4 cup unsweetened cocoa powder, and 1/2 teaspoon salt in a heavy bottomed saucepan.
+Add 2 cups granulated sugar, 1/4 cup unsweetened cocoa powder, and 1/2 teaspoon kosher salt in a heavy bottomed saucepan.
 Add 1 cup whole milk and whisk until blended.
 Don't worry about a few lumps, they'll go away when you heat the mixture.

 Bring the mixture to a boil over a medium-low flame.
 Stir occasionally with a heat-proof spatula but not too often or your fudge will be grainy.
 Keep the heat as low as possible to avoid scorching.

 Start checking the fudge for doneness after 10 minutes of boiling.
 If you are using a thermometer, your fudge is ready when it reaches 235°F. Or go old-school and use the soft ball test.
 Using a metal spoon, drizzle a little fudge in a cup of ice water.
 If it forms a soft, pliable ball, then it's done.
+Another hint that your fudge is almost ready is that it will go from a mix of larger and smaller bubbles to just the smaller, tighter bubbles.
+Begin testing as soon as you notice this change.

 When the fudge is done, turn off the heat and gently stir in 2 teaspoons vanilla extract and 2 tablespoons unsalted butter.
 Remove from the stove and place the pan of fudge in the sink of cold water being very careful not to splash into the pot.
 The water may sputter for a few seconds when the hot pan hits it.
 Holding the pot steady with one hand, beat the fudge using a heat-proof spatula or wooden spoon until it is fairly cool but still liquid.